Return to Koh Chang Beaches

 The northern end of the beach outside Santhiya Tree

 Midway along the stalls, a speed-bumped street leads off down to the sea.
-On the left, the Muay Thai gym has now closed down but a few metres further down, Elegance Pool Villas (same owners as Pearl Beach) has its villas down the track.
+On the left about 100 metres down, the Muay Thai gym Soeren Tor Chairat has its base, whilst a few metres further down, Elegance Pool Villas (same owners as Pearl Beach) lines the track, same side.

-Head right to the end of the street and you’ll find the abandoned KP Huts, Tiger Huts and Santhiya Tree all on the beach.
+Head right to the end of the street and you’ll find the KP Huts (abandoned), Tiger Huts and Santhiya Tree all on the beach.
 Santhiya Tree has a huge hotel block on the canal too.

 Past Santhiya Tree, the track arrives at the back entrances to two guesthouses, Baan Rim Nam and Watercolours, both on the bank of the northern canal and at the very end, Longstay Resort straddles the same canal, beach and outlet to the sea.
 Just before them all, another small sandy trail leads down to a tiny beach restaurant.